-Other than culling your possessions and creating a capsule wardrobe, what does it even look like to live as a minimalist through the day?
+Other than culling your possessions and creating a capsule wardrobe, what does it even look like to live as a minimalist throughout the day?
 Here are seven areas that are important to think through:

 1. Be selective about what you put on the calendar.